PaperStrike/Pjax/README.md

 };
 ```

-**NOTE:** _Pjax waits for the switches in a navigation, but may abort the whole navigation when the next one happens (e.g. user triggering the “Back” button)._
+**NOTE:** _Pjax waits for the switches in a navigation, but may abort the whole navigation when the next one happens (e.g., user triggering the “Back” button)._

 ### `scripts` (String, default: `'script[data-pjax]'`)